anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 Logging, monitoring, alerting and log aggregation are essential for Kubernetes.
 Audit logs must be enabled and monitored for anomalous or unwanted API calls, especially any authorisation failure.

 ##  6.11  Run-Time Security
+Usage of container and Kubernetes aware Cloud Workload Protection Platform (CWPP) tool is recommended.
+The CWPP tools offer features like process whitelisting, network segmentation / traffic whitelisting, system integrity monitoring.
+Secondly the tools offer good monitoring capabilities, which are needed not only from security pov but eg in trouble-shooting.
+In case of container workloads, the monitoring of the workloads can be performed down to system call level.

 ##  6.12  Secrets Management
 The principle of least privilege must be applied to secret management in Kubernetes;